noembryo/KataLib/docs/index.md

 1. **Delete Collections** (**Remove Tracks** if the Playlist panel has focus)
 Removes the selected collections from the Library.
 2. **Library Tracks**
-Toggles showing the Library files instead of Library Collections.
+Display the Library files instead of Library Collections.
 3. **Filter**
 Opens the [Filter Library Collections](#filter-library-collections) dialog.